sdiehl/llvm-tutorial-standalone/README.md

 **Why isn't this on Hackage?**

-The dependencies all require static linking against LLVM which has a reckless diregard for backwards compatability.
+The dependencies all require static linking against LLVM which has a reckless disregard for backwards compatibility.
 Because the system packages involved are not managed by cabal, unless something like NixOS is used, it's unlikely that ``cabal install`` would ever behave the same on two different systems.
 The linker behavior also differs even between different versions of GHC.